SweptThrone/HuntDamage/README.md

 ## How do I use it?
 Drop the HuntDamage_addon folder into your addons folder.
 Connecting clients will need the 196 KB sound/huntdmg/bandageloop.wav file.
+This file is included in this Workshop addon: https://steamcommunity.com/sharedfiles/filedetails/?id=3001917957

 ## Important notices
 This addon was not tested enough, may be missing features, and may not be terribly efficient.
 You're encouraged to contribute and/or report issues.